xiaoyunyang/xiaoyunyang.github.io/README.md

 - Clone this repo and switch to `sourcecode` branch.
 - `cd` into the root directory and clone this repo again (remain on `master` branch), then rename this directory `public`.
+- Download the theme submodule: while on the `sourcecode` branch, do `git submodule update --init`.

 ### Development